Thankyou and goodbye! 11/05/2021)

 The new variants have mutations to the spike protein that the three leading vaccines are targeting.
 However, vaccines produce antibodies against other regions in the spike protein also, so it’s unlikely that a single change would make the vaccine very much less effective.
 There have been reports of reduced efficacy of vaccines against the newer variants; balanced against this the four laboratories in the UK who are working on evaluating the new variants against the current vaccines say that they are not seeing any strong evidence that the vaccines will be less effective.
 Additionally the producers of the Pfizer Biontech and Moderna and the Oxford-Astrazeneca vaccine have recently stated that they believe their vaccines are equally as effective against the new UK strain.
 This is a rapidly developing field of course as epidemiological data can only be collected as a larger statistical population people are vaccinated and available for study.
 This means that much of the data on the performance of vaccines against the newer virus variants come from laboratory studies only.

 Over time, as more mutations occur, the vaccines may need to be altered.
 This happens with seasonal flu, which mutates every year, and the vaccine is adjusted accordingly.
 The SARS-CoV-2 virus doesn’t mutate as quickly as the flu virus, and the vaccines that have so far proved effective in trials are types that can easily be modified if necessary.
 The vaccines based on mRNA (e.g. Pfizer Biontech) should be particularly good at doing this quickly.
-Work on modifying vaccines against the important spike protein mutations is progressing e.g. Oxford-Astrazeneca have announced that they expect to have a modified vaccine available for the autumn when you might expect a resurgence of coronavirus infections similarly to the more common flu.
+Work on modifying vaccines against the important spike protein mutations is progressing e.g. Oxford-Astrazeneca have already announced that they have developed an updated version of their vaccine which targets the significant mutated spike proteins and expect to have the modified vaccine available for the autumn when you might expect a resurgence of coronavirus infections similarly to the more common flu.

 Interestingly through genetic engineering and computational biology science is now able to “evolve the virus” in the laboratory faster than nature.
 There are two approaches; chemically modifying just free spike proteins in the lab and seeing how antibodies interact with them, and computer modelling to see how minor changes to the spike protein affects the way it folds and its subsequent shape.
 Using these techniques one can predict what changes to the spike proteins may be dangerous and potentially develop vaccines to them before they occur naturally through virus evolution.
 This is developing science which may be expected to drive vaccine development in the future.